RaulCraciun93/History-of-Fashion/README.md

 	• Code Inspiration: Various design and functionality ideas were inspired by tutorials from the Code Institute course and web development resources like MDN Web Docs.
 	• Footer Icons: FontAwesome.
 	• Fonts: Google Fonts.

+#### Acknowledgements

+	• I would like to thank my mentor Rory and Code Institute for providing guidance and resources for this project.